SpotlightKid/faustfilters/README.md

 A diode ladder 24 dB lowpass filter

+### Korg 35 HPF

+A Korg 35 24 dB high pass filter as found in the MS-10 and early MS-20s

 ### Korg 35 LPF

 A Korg 35 24 dB low pass filter as found in the MS-10 and early MS-20s